How to Create a Local Administrator User Account in Windows 11

 How will this person sign in prompt

-To bypass this, you will need to click on the link that says Add a user without a Microsoft account and click the Next button once again.
+Now Windows will try and have you create a brand new Microsoft account from scratch.
+To bypass this secondary attempt, you will need to click on the link that says Add a user without a Microsoft account.
+Click the Next button once again to finally reach the offline configuration.

 Add a user without a Microsoft account